webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ## attributes

-The word *attributes* has 2 means in WebGPU.
+The word *attributes* has 2 meanings in WebGPU.
 One is *vertex attributes* which is covered in [the article on vertex buffers](webgpu-vertex-buffers.html).
 The other is in WGSL where an attribute starts with `@`.

 ### `@location(number)`